• Skip to primary navigation

 • ×

-Turkish Rice Pilaf with orzo (Sehriyeli Pirinc Pilavi in Turkish) has been a staple food and has always enjoyed a special status in Turkey for centuries.
+Turkish Rice Pilaf with orzo (Sehriyeli Pilav in Turkish) has been a staple food and has always enjoyed a special status in Turkey for centuries.
 This basic yet comforting rice dish is an important part of Turkish cuisine that plays a significant role in everyday cooking.
-You can enjoy it in every possible kind of eatery, from the local cafeteria to a posh Istanbul restaurant.

 turkish rice pilaf recipe